-members and qua entivizing hospitals to improve health of ality of services and increasing the number of lue-based purchasing (VBP) contracts will ile sustaining or improving quality.
+Hypothesis 1: Incentivizing hospitals to improve health of members and quality of services and increasing the number of providers with value-based purchasing (VBP) contracts will manage costs while sustaining or improving quality.
+Q1: Has the number of providers with VBP contracts increased?
 Q2: Has the number of providers participating in VBP arrangements, who meet quality metric targets increased?
 Q3: Has the amount paid in VBP arrangements increased?
 Q4: Has reported performance of Domain 1 measures in the Safety Net Care Pool (SNCP) Hospital Quality Improvement Program been maintained or improved?
-Q5: Do cost trends align with expected reimbursement and benefit changes?
+Q5: Do cost trends align with expected reimbursement and benefit changes? --- ---